-I’m not sure why he has an "if" in his statement.
+I’m not sure why he has an, "if" in his statement.
 The Bible doesn't say signs and wonders have stopped.
 Just like it doesn't say teaching, helps or administrations have stopped.
 In fact, all these gifts are mentioned alongside one another in 1 Corinthians 12:28.

-All of that aside, I suspect that a statement like MacArthur’s may speak to a deeper ideology among many Christians.
+All of that aside, I suspect that a statement like John’s may speak to a deeper ideology among many Christians.
 Namely, “If God were to use anybody, it would be people like me.
 He isn’t using me, therefore He’s not using anybody.”